Sunday 22nd April, 2018.

 Starts and finishes at Blackburn Northern Sports, Pleckgate Drive Blackburn and runs out to Lancaster via Pendle Hill and the Trough of Bowland.
 This year we are following the trail of the Pendle Witches and visiting Lancaster Castle and Williamson Park (Hangman’s Hill).
 The Route Book will give facts on the Pendle Witches story along the way.

 Entry fee includes Light breakfast available at Start and Light Refreshments in the Club Lounge where the Bar will be open on return.

 Route is some 80 miles with instructions using both simple ‘tulip diagrams’ and written instructions.
-All entrants receive a Route Book giving full directions, a Route Information book giving interesting facts on places along the route along with a Rally plate.
+All entrants receive a Route Book giving full directions along with a Rally plate.

 This event is in support of the FBHVC Drive it day